littleC-C/adyen-java-sample-code/README.md

   - CreatePaymentOnHppAdvanced     : Advanced form creating a payment on our HPP
   - CreatePaymentUrl               : Create payment URL on our HPP 2.API
-  - HttpPost
-    - Authorise3dSecurePayment     : Authorise a 3D Secure payment using HTTP Post
-    - Create3dSecurePayment        : Create a 3D Secure payment using HTTP Post
-    - CreatePaymentAPI             : Create a payment via our API using HTTP Post
-    - CreatePaymentCSE             : Create a Client-Side Encrypted payment using HTTP Post
   - Json
     - Authorise3dSecurePayment     : Authorise a 3D Secure payment using JSON
     - Create3dSecurePayment        : Create a 3D Secure payment using JSON